 The red line represents the price of the primary security over the requested time frame.
 The actual price level is shown on the right axis.
 The chart may not show actual share prices as share prices are adjusted.

 The blue line represents the price or value of the secondary security over the requested time frame.
-The actual price or value is shown on the left axis.

 The green line represents the moving average for the primary security.